 What is a National Insurance Number?

-This is your own individual Personal Account Number.
+A National Insurance Number is your own individual Personal Account Number.
 It is given distinctly to a person and it is retained by that person throughout his or her lifetime or residency in the United Kingdom.
-This number ensures that the contributions of National Insurance and the taxes that are paid by people are recorded properly against each person’s name.
-The National Insurance Number also serves as reference information when you have to communicate with the Department of Work and Pensions and HMRC (Her Majesty’s Revenue & Customs).
+Your number will consist of two letters, six numbers and a final letter.

 Who has to pay National Insurance?